stangeorge/learn-go/index.md

 ### Unit Testing

 To add unit tests to our sorting algorithms, I `import testing` in a filename that ends with `_test.go`.
-It stays in the same directory as our source files and run it using `go test -cover src/*`.
+It stays in the same directory as our source files and I run it using `go test -cover src/*`.
 I passed all the algorithm functions as an array.
 Note the main `func TestSorting(t *testing.T)` as well as the subsequent `t.Run("Reverse Sorted List", func(t *testing.T)` under it.
 I've shown how you test the list that is sorted in the descending order.
 See the source code to see another similar call.

 ```golang